1 x Twin Alternator Mount & Fan Belt (200 tdi Defender Engines) .

 With two alternators you have two completely separate charging circuits so different batteries are no problem at all, you could have one high cranking amp starting battery as your main with a deep cycle battery as your second for powering axillary/expedition equipment.

-You could manually link both batteries together in parallel to maximise charge current to high current draw equipment such as winches on winch challenge vehicles, this should only be done when drawing large current, charge circuits must be separate during normal use.
+You could manually link both batteries together in parallel to maximise charge current to high current draw equipment such as winches on winch challenge vehicles, this should only be done when drawing large current, charging circuits must be separate during normal use.

 By having two alternators, if one went down then you still have another to keep you going.

-The kit is supplied with a wiring diagram and this can be download in my Fitting instruction.
+The kit is supplied with a wiring diagram and this can be download in my Fitting Instruction.

 Earthing the alternators is very important in my opinion, this is how you get maximum charge out of your alternator, high output alternators can’t always earth properly through the bolt holes, I even earth the standard alternators as the mountings are bolted to a painted engine block and rust and corrosion over the years will cause a poor earth.